nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/webengine-jax-rs.md

 ```

-This will isolate your top level resources from the ones declared by other modules (like root resources, message body writer and readers, exception mapper etc.
+This will isolate your top level resources from the ones declared by other modules (like root resources, message body writer and readers, exception mapper, etc.).
 Example: this will make it possible, for instance, to use a distinct exception mapper in your application.

 ### Example